12 Non-Bedside Nursing Jobs You Should Explore

 Nurse navigators are common in the oncology field, but positions are available within other specialties and can even translate to an individually owned business.
 The role of a nurse navigator is to help patients understand the complex insurance system so they can receive the care they need without breaking the bank.

-Professional navigators need strong research skills so they can maximize their patients' savings and must be comfortable with navigating the red tape procedures associated with insurance claims and government-sponsored financial assistance.
+Professional navigators need strong research skills to maximize their patients' savings and be comfortable navigating the red tape procedures associated with insurance claims and government-sponsored financial assistance.

 12. Nurse Health Coach

 The nurse health coach is perhaps the easiest non-bedside nursing job to transition into.
-Nurse health coaching is an excellent option for the nurse entrepreneur as no additional training is required to start your business and you simply offer coaching services in your area of nursing expertise.
+Nurse health coaching is an excellent option for the nurse entrepreneur as no additional training is required to start your business.
+You simply offer coaching services in your area of nursing expertise.

 Nurse health coaches are also sometimes employed by insurance companies to promote the health and wellness of their insured clients and keep overall health-related costs down.